 If we alter directions, and head off on healthier, more sustainable tracks, we awaken mindfulness that can end stress-related misery.
 This growth mindset helped me deter panic and depression, and even laugh more at the little things.

-Stress chemicals lowered through action, and my panic turned into a stillness and calm.
+Stress chemicals lowered through that simple action, and my panic turned into a stillness and calm.
 All because I looked more at possibilities and acted by going to the meeting with a plan to enact.
 For instance, I planned to speak kind words that would show my genuine appreciation for this person.
 In addition, I also planned to speak firm words about my own lack of close friendship commitment at the time, in a way that did not emit rejection signals.

 In my desire to side-step one fearful dilemma, I experienced again how a mindful approach to stressful situations, can lower or eliminate toxic cortisol from the mix.
 Have you seen it?